Senseering/spaicer-translation-sps/README.md

 </p>

-The actual transfer of the data then takes place with a peer-to-peer connection **3**.
+The actual transfer of the data then takes place with a peer-to-peer connection.
 This can be done with the help of batch downloads.
 In our case, we decide to use an event-based data stream (websockets).

 <p align="center" >